apache/mynewt-site/docs/faq/how_to_edit_docs.md

 ### Markdown, MkDocs, Mou

-The Mynewt documentation you see on the Apache incubator website is a bunch of HTML files generated using MkDocs which is a simple static site generation tool geared towards building project documentation.
+The Mynewt documentation you see on the Apache website is a bunch of HTML files generated using MkDocs which is a simple static site generation tool geared towards building project documentation.
 You can read about it at [http://www.mkdocs.org](http://www.mkdocs.org).
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.
 Markdown is a lightweight markup language with plain text formatting syntax designed so that it can be converted to HTML and many other formats using a tool (which in our case is MkDocs).

 The HTML pages are generated periodically after changes have been reviewed and accepted into the master branch.